-The new vehicle will also mark the first instance of Vertex Ventures getting external investors into any of its funds in this region (Southeast Asia and India), Chua Kee Lock, Group President & CEO of Vertex Venture Holdings Ltd, the city-state’s largest VC firm with $1 billion under active management, said in an interaction.
+The new vehicle will also mark the first instance of Vertex Ventures getting external investors into any of its funds in this region, Chua Kee Lock, Group President & CEO of Vertex Venture Holdings Ltd, the city-state’s largest VC firm with $1 billion under active management, said in an interaction.

-“Mid last year,we began working on a new fund that has third-party investors, for India and South-east Asia.
-The target was US$150 million, but we are on course to raise more than that, and I cannot reveal the final number now.
+“Mid last year, we began working on a new fund that has third-party investors for India and South-east Asia.
+The target was $150 million, but we are on course to raise more than that, and I cannot reveal the final number now.
 More than half of this will be from external investors,” Kee Lock said.

 With teams based in Singapore, Taiwan and India, Vertex Ventures Southeast Asia & India is part of a global venture fund network, under the parent Vertex Venture Holdings.
 In addition to SE Asia/India, the Vertex Global Network comprises Silicon Valley, China, and Israel.

-As reported first by this portal, Vertex has not got external investors in its local funds in other geographies, which include a $225 million China fund, a $150 million US fund and a $150 million Israel fund.
+As reported first by this portal, Vertex does not have external investors in its local funds in other geographies, which include a $225 million China fund, a $150 million US fund and a $150 million Israel fund.

 Kee Lock pointed out that since 2015, all its local funds had been allowed to raise up to 50 per cent of the money from external sources.

 “Our China team went out and raised money from outside in their last fund.
 The US and Israel teams also did that, and the Southeast Asia decided to adopt a similar model last year,” he said.